How to Deploy PostgreSQL on Kubernetes

 Note: If you do not have psql, use apt to install it:

-sudo apt install postgresql-client-12
+sudo apt install postgresql-client-16

-Deploy PostgreSQL by Creating Configuration from Scratch
+Deploy PostgreSQL on Kubernetes from Scratch

 Step 1: Create and Apply ConfigMap

-1. Create a ConfigMap YAML file in a text editor.
+1. Create a ConfigMap YAML file in a text editor:

 nano postgres-configmap.yaml